 The service can be stopped or started by toggling the status:

-To delete an agent, click on the “Delete” button next to the agent.
+To delete an agent service, click on the “Delete” button next to the agent.

 You can also control the status of all the agents from the buttons above.
 For further explanation on each action, click the “Help” button.